A Latent Variable Framework for Scaling Laws in Large Language Models: Methodology

 \subsection{Theoretical Properties}

 In this section, we provide a theoretical analysis of the asymptotic behavior of the estimator $\hat{\xi}$ obtained from \eqref{eq_mmle}.
 We consider an asymptotic regime where $N$, the number of LLM families, diverges, while both the number of LLMs within each family and the number of benchmarks remain fixed.
-Our theoretical analysis relies on a sequence of technical assumptions that are standard and commonly adopted for maximum likelihood estimators, which are deferred in Appendix A.1 of the online supplementary material.
-Let $\norm{x} = \sqrt{\sum_{i = 1}^n x_i^2}$ denote the $\ell_2$ norm, we start with establishing the consistency of $\hat{\xi}$.
+Our theoretical analysis relies on a sequence of technical assumptions that are standard and commonly adopted for maximum likelihood estimators, which are deferred in Appendix B.1 of the online supplementary material.
+Let $\norm{x} = \sqrt{\sum_{i = 1}^n x_i^2}$ denote the $\ell_2$ norm, we first establish the consistency of $\hat{\xi}$.

-\begin{theorem} Under Assumption A.1 in Appendix A.1 of the online supplementary material, the estimator $\hat{\xi}$ obtained by~\eqref{eq_mmle} is consistent: $\norm{\hat{\xi} - \xi^*} = o_p(1)$, where $\xi^*$ is the vector of true parameters for the scaling model defined in Section~\ref{subsec_setup}. \end{theorem}
+\begin{theorem} Under Assumption B.1 in Appendix B.1 of the online supplementary material, the estimator $\hat{\xi}$ obtained by~\eqref{eq_mmle} is consistent: $\norm{\hat{\xi} - \xi^*} = o_p(1)$, where $\xi^*$ is the vector of true parameters for the scaling model defined in Section~\ref{subsec_setup}. \end{theorem}

 The consistency result of $\hat{\xi}$ guarantees that parameters for the scaling model can be estimated accurately, provided that a sufficiently large number of LLM families are available.
 Notably, unlike existing work on scaling laws~\citep{ruan2024observational,polo2024sloth}, our results are established using latent variables that can each be interpreted as a specific latent skill associated with the anchor benchmarks.
 We further provide theoretical guarantees for the estimated parameters, thereby establishing the scaling model as a reliable and interpretable tool for practitioners.
 In addition, the consistency results enable further analysis of the family-wise common abilities $\alpha_l$, which is treated as random variables in the estimation.
 In particular, recall that $\hat{\xi}$ is obtained through the maximum likelihood estimation problem~\eqref{eq_mmle}, where the random variable $\alpha_l$ is integrated out.
 In practice, researchers may wish to study the distributional properties of $\alpha_l$ via posterior sampling, enabling comparisons of the inherent abilities across multiple LLM families.
 In this scenario, the consistency of $\hat{\xi}$ plays a crucial role, as it ensures accurate approximation of the posterior distribution of $\alpha_l$.
 We illustrate this application in Section~\ref{sec:post}.